 Traveling to the energetic and colorful British capital?
 From world-famous tourist staples to hidden treasures, this is your ultimate checklist of the best as well as most fun and awesome things to do in London.
 Whether you’re a history buff, foodie, shopaholic or an art connoisseur, you will find something delightful in this London travel guide.

 London is truly a treasure trove of intriguing diversions and spectacular wonders.
-To be honest, you are totally spoilt for choice with things to do in London.
+To be honest, you are totally spoil for choice with things to do in London.
 Multicultural and zesty, England’s capital is, after all, a diverse hodgepodge of theaters, five-star hotels, street markets, Michelin-star restaurants, world-class attractions.
 What’s more, it is a global city and international capital of culture, education, music, trade and fashion.

 1. Swing by Westminster Abbey

 Sitting wonderfully at the back of Houses of Parliament, Westminster Abbey is a stunning gothic church and a UNESCO World Heritage site that should be on your list of things to do in London.
 From aristocrats to scientists and poets, there have been quite a lot of notable names that have been a part of this historic landmark in London, England.
 As a matter of fact, it was the church where Kate Middleton and Prince William got married in 2011.

 2. Marvel at the admirable works of art at Tate Modern